Marie (2020 film): Filming

 Abbas stated during a Columbia Global Centers panel that part of what he was going to be working on is a short documentary focusing only on labor during a homebirth making it very different from Alia's Birth where he shows the delivery of a baby during a home-birth.
 Both projects where shot at the same time and with the same crew.

 Reception

-Film Threat well reviewed saying "the grand tale of bringing life into the world and shows off what women go through without the aid of drugs, gurneys, and cold metallic stirrups."
-Claiming that Marie is a very real experience when it comes to the moments before life begins.
+Alan Ng of Film Threat gave the film a 7 out of 10 and wrote, "If anything, Marie is an experience, a very real experience of the moments before life begins."

-The London Based, UK Film Review, in their positive review wrote, "Ultimately what Abbas wants to do is make us vicariously feel, if only an infinitesimal amount, some of what Marie feels.
+Chris Buick of the London-based UK Film Review, in their positive review, wrote, "Ultimately what Abbas wants to do is make us vicariously feel, if only an infinitesimal amount, some of what Marie feels.
 Abbas really tries to get across the ebbs and flows of the labour process, the uncensored discomfort, endurance and stamina involved with any birth, let alone one stretched out over two-and-a-half days, something very rarely depicted so vehemently in cinema."